 Pre-Tax vs. Post-Tax Deductions

-You may elect to have certain insurance premiums deducted from your pay on a pre or after-tax basis In accordance with Section 125 of the Internal Revenue Code.
+You may elect to have certain insurance premiums deducted from your pay on a pre or after-tax basis In accordance with IRS Section 125.
 Pre-tax elections are irrevocable within the calendar year for which they are made unless you experience a Mid-Year Qualifying Event.